Tuition Support for Professional Development

 A. UNCLASSIFIED EMPLOYEES:

-- UUP Space Available Program (under Article 49 of the 7/2/11-7/1/16 Agreement) allows employees in the UUP bargaining unit to take one course per semester provided there is space available in the desired course.
-Employees interested in taking a course at New Paltz under this program should obtain a UUP Tuition Assistance/Space Available Request from the Office of Records and Registration (HAB 19) employees must register no earlier than one week prior to the first day of classes.
+- UUP Space Available Program (under Article 49 of the July 2, 2011 - July 1, 2016 Agreement) allows employees in the UUP bargaining unit to take one course per semester provided there is space available in the desired course.
+Employees interested in taking a course at New Paltz under this program should obtain a UUP Tuition Assistance/Space Available Request from the Office of Records and Registration (HAB 19).
+Employees must register no earlier than one week prior to the first day of classes.
 UUP employees interested in taking a course under this program at another SUNY institution should contact the instructing campus' Registration Office for their requirements.
 Human Resources personnel at the employing campus will submit verification of the employee's current employment and eligibility to the instructing campus.

 - Research Foundation employees are eligible for the SUNY tuition waiver program outlined below.

-- GSEU employees should contact the Dean of the Graduate School if they have any questions regarding course enrollment and tuition support.
+- Graduate Student Employees Union (GSEU) employees should contact the dean of the Graduate School if they have any questions regarding course enrollment and tuition support.

-B. CLASSIFIED SERVICE employees represented by CSEA and PEF:
+B. CLASSIFIED SERVICE employees represented by Civil Service Employees Association (CSEA) and Public Employees Federation (PEF):

-- CSEA employees can apply for courses through the NYS & CSEA Partnership for Education and Training Program (formerly CSEA/LEAP).
-Under this program employees can apply for tuition vouchers/ reimbursement for the program year (April 1 through March 31) at a participating educational institution.
-In addition, interested employees can receive reimbursement for CLEP, DANTES, TECEP and Excelsior College exams in addition to your other tuition benefits under this program.
+- CSEA employees can apply for courses through the NYS and CSEA Partnership for Education and Training Program (formerly CSEA/LEAP).
+Under this program, employees can apply for tuition vouchers/ reimbursement for the program year (April 1 through March 31) at a participating educational institution.
+In addition, interested employees can receive reimbursement for the College Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), Thomas Edison State College Examination Program (TECEP), and Excelsior College exams, in addition to your other tuition benefits under this program.

-- PEF employees may apply for courses through the Public Service Training Program that provides vouchers for use at participating colleges.
+- PEF employees may apply for courses through the Public Service Training Program (PSTP) that provides vouchers for use at participating colleges.
 In addition, PEF employees may take workshops at various locations throughout the state through the Public Service Workshops Program.
 These courses are designed to increase the professional competency of PEF employees and enhance their preparation for promotional opportunities.
-The two types of tuition assistance programs are the Voucher Program and the VALT Program.
-If you have questions you may call the PSTP Hotline at (518) 474-6612.
+The two types of tuition assistance programs are the Voucher Program and the Voucher Alternative (VALT) Program.
+If you have questions you may call the PSTP Hotline at 518-474-6612.

-Guidelines, eligibility information, and application forms for the bargaining unit Tuition Reimbursement Programs are posted on the GOER Web site.
-Tuition Assistance programs affiliated with bargaining unit representation may be subject to the availability of funding and/or the Agreements between NYS and the bargaining unit.
-Please refer to your bargaining unit Agreement, taking note of its time frame.
+Guidelines, eligibility information, and application forms for the bargaining unit tuition reimbursement programs are posted on the GOER website.
+Tuition assistance programs affiliated with bargaining unit representation may be subject to the availability of funding and/or the agreements between New York State and the bargaining unit.
+Please refer to your bargaining unit agreement, taking note of its time frame.

 C. SUNY TUITION WAIVER PROGRAM